Lay vs Lie: The Complete Guide

 Check Your Writing Now

-Our free grammar checker catches lay/lie mistakes and hundreds more—instantly.
+Our free grammar checker can help you review lay/lie mistakes and related issues before you publish.